juniorsundarCasual/TGT/vault/volume-3.chapter-214.md

 (On the contrary, we were trying to help you?)

 [How would that be?
 By bringing in two anomalies?
+If I didn't know that it was you two, I would have mistaken it for an invader!
 I hope you realise just how much your interference has cost me.
 My world was in the process of splitting into a multiverse because of what you two did.
 Do you know how difficult it is to maintain a multiversal world?
-Ask Oaa and his ilk - although it yields a large bounty it is equally difficult to tend to.]
+Ask Oaa and their ilk - although it yields a large bounty it is equally difficult to tend to.
+Beings crossing between multiverses, redundancies and rampant quantum annihalation events, and worst of all time-travel!]

 {Sorry...}

-[For the first time, you aren't the one at fault,] Tron said with a human sigh.
+[For the first time, you aren't the one at fault,] Tron said with a human-like sigh.
 [Your interference has been assimilated into my world's sequence without much hassle.
-It's Mast's that's still threatening my world's stability.
+It is Mast's that is still threatening my world's stability.
 Moni, leave while I converse with this one.]

 Without a moment lost, one of the beings escaped from the space.
 After their departure, silence took hold.

 [There is an issue with the being you brought in.
 No matter how much I try to integrate it into my world's sequence, it starts to deviate.
 I have to actively exert my influence to stop that from happening.
-I didn't expect you
+What are you trying to do?]
+There was a threatening force in Tron's voice which caused the only other entity in the room to flinch.

+(I'm only trying to help,) Mast said with difficulty.

+[That is not how it looks from where I am standing.]

+(I apologise for shifting the blame, but this is partly your fault.)

+[WHAT?!]
+Tron evoked, causing the space to quake menacingly.

+(I did not expect the laws of this world to be so fragile.
+To borrow a mortal phrase, it is balancing at the tip of a needle.
+Much to my annoyance, it was sheer coincidence that has resulted in this issue.
+Your laws governing the nature of souls in this world is flimsy.
+All I did was provide a power derived from extraworldly energy, but it ended up interfering with a law that you set on how mortals can cultivate spirituality to augment their souls.)

+[So that's what it was...]

+(You're being uncharacteristically lax with your management of this world, Brother.)

+[It's not like I have a choice,] Tron answered bitterly.
+[My other world is at the brink of assimilation with the invading world builder, and I don't even know how they did it.
+They are intimated with my signature, they will know the location of this world soon.
+In fact, they already do!
+There was a preliminary probe attacking this world a while back.
+I had to crack down on the laws governing spatial anomalies at great personal costs.
+I need the mortals of my world to become stronger to stand a chance against the invader, since the invader's attacks are highly unconventional.]

+(Which is why I brought in this mortal.
+Is he not showing results?)

+[He is,] Tron admitted.
+[If not for the frequent destabilising events, I would personally commend your decision.]

+(It only happens when the mortal tries to manifest the power drawn from extraworldly energy, right?)

+[That is correct.]

+(Stop trying to actively integrate my mortal into your world's sequence.)

+[But that will cause my world to split!]

+(Only do so in the short term.
+Treat the mortal as a singularity, whose state is only verifiable within immediate vicinity of their existence,) Mast suggested.

+[That will introduce innumerable uncertainties in the determination of a stable timeline.
+What you're asking me to do is to treat this mortal as the focal point of my world?]
+Tron responded in disbelief.
+[You ask for me to put all of my faith in this mortal?]

+(We are multidimensional entities, faith is a mortal emotion,) Mast answered with an emulated chuckle.

+[Our kind persists that we are different from the mortals that roam our worlds, yet we all succumb to the same fear of demise.
+Ironic, isn't it?]
+Tron commented.
+[I hastily created this world to escape demise, something any other mortal would do - clinging onto a faint thread of hope that can offer some solace of survival or retribution.
+Once this world falls, which is my conclusion based on current trends, what will you do?]

+(If this world is assimilated, I will surrender,) Mast confessed.

+[Just like that?]

+(I exist because you took me under your protection.
+You helped me stabilise my world, and taught me everything.
+If I cannot repay that favour by saving you from the danger that threatens you, then what is my reason of existence?
+To approach this from a rational point of view: If your world falls, there is little I can do to stop mine from following down the same path anyways.)

+[Does Moni share the same opinion?]

+(Moni's opinion and decision are irrelevant.
+You should be able to gauge her perspective after observing the impact of her interference in your world.
+Moni's mortal has accomplished nothing and has done little to progress your world.)

+Another bout of silence reigned in the void-black space.

+[Share your plan with me.
+I do not like being kept in the dark in matters concerning my own world.
+Tell me everything there is to know about this mortal named Guy.]

+(I shall do so,) Mast responded with a monotonous drone.

 ____